Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Splitting formula for nodal relative Gromov--Witten theory

-The proof of \eqref{eq_splitting_proof} is parallel to the proof of the nodal degeneration formula given in detail in \S \ref{section_degeneration_technical}-\ref{section_degeneration_proof}.
-Let $\overline{\Gamma \setminus e}$ be the graph without edges obtained by contracting all edges of $\Gamma \setminus e$, as in Definition \ref{def_contraction_relative}.
+The proof of \eqref{eq_splitting_proof} is parallel to the proof of the nodal degeneration formula given in detail in \S \ref{section_degeneration_technical} - \ref{section_degeneration_proof}.
+Let $\overline{\Gamma \setminus e}$ be the graph without edges obtained by contracting all edges of $\Gamma \setminus e$, as in Definition \ref{def_contraction}.
 The analogue of \eqref{eq_splitting_proof} with $\Gamma \setminus e$ replaced by $\overline{\Gamma \setminus e}$ holds by the usual gluing formula in relative Gromov--Witten theory describing the virtual divisor of the moduli stack of relative stable maps where the target expands in terms of moduli stacks of rubber stable maps \cite{JunLi}.
-To obtain \eqref{eq_splitting_proof}, one needs to apply $\iota_{\Gamma \setminus e}^!$ to this formula and restrict to the locus where the $\Gamma \setminus e$-marked nodes are not mapped to the singular locus of the expanded targets.
+To obtain \eqref{eq_splitting_proof}, we apply $\iota_{\Gamma \setminus e}^!$ to the latter formula and restrict to the locus where the $\Gamma \setminus e$-marked nodes are not mapped to the singular locus of the expanded targets.